 Gosforth Nature Reserve is open again for you to enjoy.
-Here, local naturalist, James Common shares ten things to look for on your next visit.
+Here, NHSN Senior Naturalist, James Common shares ten things to look for on your next visit.

 Gosforth Nature Reserve bursts into life during spring as wildflowers begin to bloom, migrant birds return and life begins anew for the reserve’s countless invertebrates.
 Whatever your interests, there is always something new to see, hear or experience.
 Whilst walking in the woodlands and wetlands of the reserve this spring, keep a lookout for these ten species – sure to brighten your day the next time you visit.

 Ten species to spot this spring

 Returning from Africa in mid-Spring, the churring song of the Reed Warbler is a sound synonymous with wetlands across the UK.
 A small, brown bird with a very loud voice, they are more often heard than seen but lucky visitors may catch sight of the species perched atop reeds from April to October.

 Gosforth Nature Reserve is home to a thriving population of Reed Warblers which have been subject to many years of study by dedicated volunteers.
 At the reserve, this species can be found at a greater density than almost anywhere else in the UK.

 Emerging in large numbers each spring, Common Toads breed in large numbers across the many ponds and pools at Gosforth Nature Reserve.
 Look out for delicate strings of spawn deposited around pond margins and, later in the spring, riving shoals of tadpoles among aquatic vegatation.

 Adult toads can be encountered in shady areas right across the reserve.